USS Menkar: Service history

 Menkar sailed for Norfolk, Virginia, 20 June, and following shakedown, was temporarily assigned to NTS.
 In late July, she loaded on supplies at Norfolk, and got underway for the Panama Canal Zone, via Guantanamo, Cuba, arriving 11 August, for duty with the U.S. Pacific Fleet.

 In October 1944, Menkar was transferred to the United States Coast Guard for Long Range Navigation (LORAN) work.
 Construction of stations for LORAN, a navigational system for ships and planes based on the transmission of radio wave pulses, had only begun in the Pacific Ocean a year before; and a cargo ship was needed to transport material and equipment.

 On 31 October, Menkar reached Saipan, Marianas, to unload cargo for the first LORAN station in the Marianas chain.
 On 11 November, she anchored in Apra Harbor, and unloaded supplies for the Guam station.
 She then continued on to Ulithi, Carolines, arriving 13 December.
 The Marianas stations proved invaluable in the amphibious assault on Iwo Jima, in February 1945, and in the bombing attacks on Japan, begun in March of that year.

 On 5 March 1945, Menkar was off Angaur, Palaus, with materials to set up a fixed station.
 Four days later she was anchored at Pulo Anna, Palaus, unloading her cargo.
 By the end of March, she had supplied the other two stations of the Palau Mortal chain.

 The cargo ship next helped tighten the LORAN network around Japan, with the construction of the Iwo Jima–Tokyo–Okinawa chain.
-Menkar reached Kangoku Iwa, off Iwo Jima, 20 April, just 2 months after the U.S. Marines had first landed.
-Three days later she departed for Ike Shima, arriving 10 May.
+Menkar reached Prison Island, a tiny rock island off Iwo Jima, 20 April, just 2 months after the U.S. Marines had first landed.
+Three days later she departed for Ikei Island, arriving 10 May.
 In the next 4 days she fought off intermittent Japanese air raids while discharging supplies at Okinawa.
 She continued on to Katchin Wan Harbor, Okinawa, where she again was harassed by enemy planes.
 On 18 May, Menkar retaliated by shooting down an "Oscar" diving directly at the ship.

 Before construction of the third station at O Shima began, Menkar steamed for the west coast, via Pearl Harbor, Hawaii, arriving Seattle, Washington, 5 August.
 She remained there through the Japanese surrender 15 August.

 On 14 September, she departed Seattle, for Pearl Harbor, embarking 307 passengers on arrival on 24 September.
 She again embarked LORAN units and got underway 9 October, for the Marianas, stopping in the Gilberts and the Marshalls before anchoring at Guam, 26 October.

 With the construction of a China Sea LORAN chain planned soon after the cessation of hostilities, she continued on to the East China Sea for LORAN duty into the next year.
 When the project was abandoned, Menkar returned to San Francisco, California, 3 March 1946.